About the author

 I’m using Ubuntu 24.04 Server to show you how to resize a disk in Linux

-To notify the operating system of partition table changes.
+sudo partprobe To notify the operating system of partition table changes.
 Sometimes it is necessary to rescan the SCSI bus.
-If possible, I recommend a quick reboot of the VM - Use the
+If possible, I recommend a quick reboot of the VMlsblk command to list the block devices and check the new disk size.

 lsblk